 Military District No. 10 was created in that year, and the following year Fort Osborne Barracks (named after him) located where the Legislative Building now stands, was designated as its centre.
-He resigned from his post in 1881 and moved to Winnipeg, where he ran unsuccessfully for a seat in the House of Commons in 1882.
+He resigned from his post in 1881 and moved to Winnipeg, where he ran unsuccessfully for a seat in the House of Commons in 1882 and for a seat in the provincial legislature in 1886.
 During the North West Rebellion in 1885 he raised the Winnipeg Light Infantry, later known as the 91st Battalion.

 Smith lived in Winnipeg until shortly before his death.
 He died in May 1887, on a visit to Wales.
 He is commemorated by Osborne Street in Winnipeg.

 Pioneers and Early Citizens of Manitoba, Winnipeg: Manitoba Library Association, 1971.

 This page was prepared by Gordon Goldsborough.

 Page revised: 6 October 2018